weifpeng/mcp/apps/wallet-mcp/README.md

-# TokenPocket Wallet MCP
+# Wallet MCP

 Connect your crypto wallet to AI Client.

 ## Overview

-TokenPocket Wallet MCP is an npm package that provides a seamless integration between AI Clients and user's crypto wallets.
+Wallet MCP is an npm package that provides a seamless integration between AI Clients and user's crypto wallets.
 This package allows AI Clients to interact with blockchain functionality through natural language processing.

 ## Features